michielvha/PDS/readme.md

 ## windows specific

-**next steps: debloat windows by using this [script](https://github.com/Raphire/Win11Debloat/tree/master) define which options and settings you want to set**
+**Step 1: debloat windows by using this [script](https://github.com/Raphire/Win11Debloat/tree/master) define which options and settings you want to set or use tiny11 on standard image to create custom trimmed image.**

 binaries installed in sys directory and added to path => handeld by unxutils package in choco